zlovro/synth_player/README.md

 ## About the project

+Now merged into synth.
-Old sound player subsystem of synth, formerly used for windows debugging
+Old sound player subsystem of synth, formerly used for windows debugging.